The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.

 Shift swap and drop: Provides options for allowing employees to drop shifts or swap them with coworkers.

-This ensures scheduling is structured around the organization’s needs while also giving employees flexibility and clarity about their shifts.
+This ensures scheduling is structured around the organization’s needs while also providing employees with flexibility and clarity.

-Time Off Type categorizes the types of leave employees are eligible to take.
+Time off types categorizes the types of leave employees are eligible to take.
 Key functions include:

-Predefined and custom types: Users can select from default time off types such as sick, vacation, and personal, or create new ones like PTO or jury duty.
+Predefined and custom types: Users can select from default time off types or create new ones.

 Code assignment: Each time off type can be given a unique identifier or code for internal reference.

-This ensures that employee leave is categorized and tracked correctly based on organizational policies.
+This ensures employee leave is categorized and tracked based on organizational configuration.

 Review summarizes all completed steps.
 It is the final step before completing setup and provides an opportunity to verify and make adjustments before finalizing the system configuration.